Baker Mayfield: "Baker Mayfield rule"

 When Mayfield transferred from Texas Tech to Oklahoma after his freshman year, he filed an appeal to the NCAA to allow him to be eligible to play immediately at Oklahoma on the basis that he was a walk-on and not a scholarship player at Texas Tech; therefore, the transfer rules that apply to scholarship players should not be applicable to his situation.
-The NCAA denied his appeal as he did not meet the criteria.
-Big 12 Conference rules additionally stipulate that intra-conference transfers will lose one year of eligibility over and beyond the one-year sit-out imposed by the NCAA.
+The NCAA denied his appeal because he did not meet the criteria.
+Big 12 Conference rules additionally stipulated that intra-conference transfers will lose one year of eligibility over and beyond the one-year sit-out imposed by the NCAA.
 Mayfield attempted to appeal his initial loss of eligibility to the Big 12 Conference faculty athletics representatives but was denied in September 2014.

 Officials from Oklahoma asked Texas Tech officials to authorize Mayfield's immediate eligibility, but Texas Tech officials objected and declined the request before granting a release in July 2014.
-Mayfield was thus forced to sit out the 2014 season, while also losing one year of eligibility as required by the rules.
+Mayfield was thus forced to sit out the 2014 season, while also losing one year of eligibility, as required by the rules.

 On June 1, 2016, the Big 12 faculty athletic representatives voted against a rule proposal that would have allowed walk-on players to transfer within the conference and not lose a year of eligibility.
 The next day, the rule proposal was amended to allow walk-on players, without a written scholarship offer from the school they are transferring from, to transfer within the conference without losing a season of eligibility.
 The faculty athletic representatives approved the amended proposal with a vote of 7–3.
 The rule change made Mayfield eligible to play for Oklahoma through the 2017 season.
 Texas Tech voted in favor of the rule.